lolaedun/lom/README.md

 For the navbar I have used Boostrap to create a responsive navbar.
 There is a hamburger icon for mobile devices to make it more user-friendly.
 I have implemented the scroll spy option from bootstrap to help the user navigate easily to each section of the page.
 For this to work properly I have fixed the navbar on the top of the page.
+I have also added a JavaScript function to collapse the hamburger bar once a selection has been made for better user experience on a smaller device.
 The navigation bar features a logo on the far left, which links to the home page of the site.

 #### Home Section